Refractive Lens Exchange

 2. Retinal detachment.
 We estimate the probability of this to be about 1 in 1,000 cases in hyperopic patients, but considerably more likely in myopes and especially high myopes where it may reach a likelihood of as high as 4 to 5 in 100.
 Retinal detachments tend to occur in high myopes even if they have no surgery.
 The probability of retinal detachment increases if a capsulotomy (see “6” below) is needed.
 A capsulotomy is necessary in 30% to 50% of young patients who undergo lens replacement.
 Some retinal detachments can be successfully treated, but not all, and this can result in severe loss of vision or blindness.

 3. Cystoid Macular Edema.
 This is a swelling in the layers of the center part of the retina that can occur after any type of surgery inside the eye, including refractive lens replacement.
 It seems more likely with increasing age.
-It may occur to some degree in several out of every 100 eyes.
+It may occur to some degree in several out of every 1,000 eyes.
 Fortunately it usually gets better with time, but it can delay the return of good vision and sometimes does not get better and can result in permanent decreased vision.

 4. Damage to the iris or pupil.
 This is not likely, but can occur.
 It if does, it can interfere with the best possible vision, and produce severe glare, light sensitivity, and a cosmetically displeasing appearance to the eye.

 5. Eye pressure.
 There is commonly some fluctuation of the eye pressure following refractive lens replacement in the first few days or weeks following surgery.
-Rarely the pressure can remain elevated and result in the eye condition called “glaucoma”.
+Rarely the pressure can remain elevated and result in the eye condition called “glaucoma.”

 Schedule a Consultation Today

-During a comprehensive consultation, Dr. Mark R. Mandel can go over all of the details of the refractive lens exchange procedure, including the risks and benefits, and he can answer any questions you may have.
+During a comprehensive consultation, Dr. Mark R. Mandel will go over all of the details of the refractive lens exchange procedure, including the risks and benefits, and he can answer any questions you may have.
 If you are considering refractive lensectomy, consult with the professional eye surgeons at OPTIMA Ophthalmic Medical Associates.
 Call us today at 877-210-2020 ext.
 3.